TMJUSTNOW/GettingAndCleaningData/README.md

    * `activity_labes` dataset is loaded and transformed to lowercase with all underscores `"_"` dropped.
    * vector `activity_labes` is factorized using `as.factor()` and assigned to column 1 of `y` data.frame (the merged activities data-set) <sub>See Week 4 of Getting and Cleaning data: Editing text variables.</sub>

-4. Appropriately label the data set with descriptive variable names
+4. Appropriately labels the data set with descriptive variable names
    * `names( subject )` is assigned the literal value `"subject"`
    * `tidy_data` data.frame is obtained via merging of `subjects`, `y` and `data` using `cbind()`

-5. Create independent tidy data set with averages of each variable for each activity and each subject
+5. Creates independent tidy data set with averages of each variable for each activity and each subject
    * vector containing group ids `grouped` is obtained by `split()`-ing the `tidy_data` data.frame to which a factrorized column had been added by `paste()`-ing the `subcject` and `activity` values.
    A value from this concatinated field might look something like `1.walking`
    * `lapply()` is used with an annonimous `function()` containing `colMeans()` for only numerical fields. `NA` values are removed. <sub>See R Programming Course, Week 3: loop functions - lapply()</sub>